SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 	* Chacko expected that Oxford the tree allowed him to "come down" and be "saved" perhaps from his current station (future land lord, not unlike Zaccheaus).
 However, his sister offers a different interpretation:
 2) Instead, his sister contradicts him, stating that he instead comes "down to earth" and, instead of being saved by his Oxford education, simply bites the dirt
 	 * His family's pickle factory became unprofitable after Chacko took over — just like his fallen airplanes, which are boxed sets already setup for him only for him to incorrectly assemble and crash.
 	 * Ammu remarks that the airplanes are "famous" — although not a strict verbal irony — using the term because it is opposite the tipical connotation.
-Chacko's airplanes
+Chacko's airplanes are famous not for a positive quality